Video Download: All About Hypogonadism Part 1.zip

 Side-Effects and Safety Advisories for Testosterone Treatment

-Certain patients should not use Testosterone Therapy.
+Individual patients should not use Testosterone Therapy.
 Testosterone is not associated with an increased risk of Prostate Cancer, but patients with Prostate Cancer should not use Testosterone.
 Men with sleep Apnea should also not use Testosterone, nor should those with abnormally high Hematocrit Levels or breast cancer.
 These conditions may all be worsened by the use of Low-T therapy.

 Testosterone Treatments lead to an increase in PSA Levels, but this increase is not associated with any adverse health risks.
 Because high PSA Levels are a side-effect of Prostate Cancer, patients should have PSA checked before starting Testosterone Treatment.

-Low-T Treatments have been hypothesized to be associated with an increased risk of cardiovascular events, but further analysis has shown that Testosterone can provide certain benefits to the cardiovascular system, and that most issues are the result of elevated Estrogen Levels and RBC Counts, both of which can be effectively treated in order to enhance the safety of treatment.
+Low-T Treatments have been hypothesized to be associated with an increased risk of cardiovascular events, but further analysis has shown that Testosterone can provide certain benefits to the cardiovascular system and that most issues are the result of elevated Estrogen Levels and RBC Counts, both of which can be effectively treated in order to enhance the safety of treatment.

 Who Should Use Testosterone?

-Testosterone should be prescribed to patients that have been properly evaluated to suffer from abnormally Low Testosterone Levels, while also suffering from symptoms related to Low-T. Patients should never be prescribed Testosterone without diagnostic analysis.
+Testosterone should be prescribed to patients that have been adequately evaluated to suffer from abnormally Low Testosterone Levels, while also suffering from symptoms related to Low-T. Patients should never be prescribed Testosterone without diagnostic analysis.
 With the help of Testosterone Replacement, it is possible for male patients to experience improved health and wellness by restoring Testosterone Concentrations that are correlated with normal and healthy function.